 - Pour dressing over the cabbage and mix until all of the cabbage has been coated with dressing.

-- Place coleslaw into a covered dish and place into the refrigerator.
-The coleslaw can be eaten immediately, however the flavor is greatly improved with at least 4 hours of refrigeration.
+- Place coleslaw into a covered dish and place it into the refrigerator.
+It can be eaten immediately, but the flavor is greatly improved with at least 4 hours of refrigeration.

-1 medium head of cabbage or 1/2 of large head of cabbage will make 8 cups of diced cabbage.
+- 1 medium head of cabbage or 1/2 of a large head of cabbage will make 8 cups of diced cabbage.